 Series 1 with a par value at the date of issue of NIS 13 million, which are linked (principal and interest) to the Israeli CPI.
 The debentures bear a fixed rate of annual interest of 6.45%.
 The interest and principal repaid in semi-annual equal payments on April 20 and October 20 up to 2016 (inclusive).
-As of December 31, 2013, Dor Debentures did not meet the financial covenants relating to the series 1 debenture.
-At the request of the trustee, the Company provided a bank guarantee of NIS 6.6 million that was valid up to January 31, 2014 and was extended to July 2014.
+As of December 31, 2014, Dor Debentures met the financial covenants relating to the series 1 debenture.

 Series 2 with a par value at the date of issue of NIS 62 million are linked (principal and interest) to the Israeli CPI.
 The debentures bear a fixed rate of annual interest of 6.45% for a period of 15 years, of which NIS 27 million in principal amount is payable in 15 annual payments on April 20 in the years 2005 to 2019 (inclusive) and the balance of NIS 35 million in principal amount is payable in one payment on October 20, 2019.
 The interest on the principal amount of NIS 27 million is payable annually in the years 2005 to 2019 (inclusive) on April 20, and interest on the principal amount of NIS 35 million is payable semi-annually on April 20 and October 20 for the years 2005 to 2019 (inclusive).

-Dor Debentures series 2 debentures include financial covenants requiring that (i) the ratio between the EBITDA of 17 joint ventures and their financial expenses will not be less than 1.1, (ii) the ratio between adjusted net cash flow of 17 filling stations held by joint ventures and the financial expenses on loans from parent companies will not be less than 1.2, and (iii) the ratio between income of the Dor Debentures and the annual payments of principal and interest on the debentures will not be less than 1.09.
-As of December 31, 2013, Dor Debentures met the financial covenants relating to the series 2 debenture.
+Dor Debentures series 1 and series 2 debentures include financial covenants requiring that (i) the ratio between the EBITDA of 17 joint ventures and their financial expenses will not be less than 1.1, (ii) the ratio between adjusted net cash flow of 17 filling stations held by joint ventures and the financial expenses on loans from parent companies will not be less than 1.2, and (iii) the ratio between income of the Dor Debentures and the annual payments of principal and interest on the debentures will not be less than 1.09.
+As of December 31, 2014, Dor Debentures met the financial covenants relating to the series 1 and series 2 debentures.